LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 • You had unusual test-day circumstances (illness, distraction)

-• Your score distribution is odd (e.g., -15 in one section, -2 in others—suggests timing issue)
+• Your score distribution shows obvious anomalies (e.g., -15 in one section but -2 in others, suggesting a timing issue)

 Month 1: Targeted drilling (spend 60% of time on weakest section)